winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 * {:.verse}‘What condition is the root of name and form?\\
 What cause is there for name and form to exist?’\\
 Having contemplated this,\\
-[He knew] name and form arise from consciousness.
+[He knew] name and form arise from awareness.

-* {:.verse}‘What condition is the root of consciousness?\\
+* {:.verse}‘What condition is the root of awareness?\\
-What cause is there for consciousness to exist?’\\
+What cause is there for awareness to exist?’\\
 Having contemplated this,\\
-He knew consciousness arises from volition.
+He knew awareness arises from volition.

 * {:.verse}‘What condition is the root of volition?\\
 What cause is there for volition to exist?’\\